shiba-han/shiba-han.github.io/_pages/resources.md

 author_profile: true
 ---

-Data sources commonly used in environmental economics research (to be updated)
+Data sources commonly used in environmental economics research (to be updated).

 ---